VedantR3907/RAG-with-Groq-and-Fastapi/README.md

 # GroqSimpleChatBot
-This is a simple groq only chatboy with fastapi for model responses.
+This is a simple groq only chatboy with fastapi for model response.